What is Marine or Ocean Pollution?

 Direct Discharge of Waste

-Industrial wastes are discharged from the urban sewage into the rivers which in turn get submitted to the sea.
+Industrial chemicals are discharged from the urban sewage into the rivers which in turn get submitted to the sea.
 It can be in the form of plastics or hazardous chemicals.
-China, Indonesia, Sri Lanka, Egypt, Nigeria, the Philippines, Vietnam, Thailand, Malaysia, and Bangladesh are the major emitters of plastic into the ocean.
+China, Indonesia, Sri Lanka, Egypt, Nigeria, the Philippines, Vietnam, Thailand, Malaysia, and Bangladesh are the major emitters of plastic waste into the ocean.

 Mining of different metals like gold, copper, coal, etc is another cause of marine pollution.
 Minerals like copper, when get mixed in the water, can alter the life development of coral polyps.
 According to a report by USEPA, 40% of the water bodies in the western USA are contaminated due to mining.